rodyonraskolnikov/Excel_Projects-Data_Analytics/README.md

 ## Conclusion

 These projects demonstrate the power of Excel in analyzing and visualizing complex data.
-By leveraging Excel's advanced features, such as PivotTables, charts, and data validation, I was able to uncover valuable insights and present them in an accessible format.
+By leveraging Excel's advanced features, such as Power Query, Power Pivot, and DAX, I was able to uncover valuable insights and present them in an accessible format.
 I hope these projects serve as a useful resource for job seekers, data professionals, and anyone interested in data analytics.

 Feel free to explore the projects and reach out if you have any questions or feedback!